venuecms/ronnells/README.md

 # VenueCMS template-minimal

-This is a starter template for [Venue CMS](https://venuecms.com).
+This is a clone of the Rönnells Antikvariat website built on template minimal for [Venue CMS](https://venuecms.com).

+It is currently a work in progress.

 It is built with Next.js and uses the [Venue SDK](https://venue.gitbook.io/docs/sdk) to connect to your VenueCMS instance.
 This is one of the templates we use for rendering sites when users choose to host via Venue but can also be used as a template for building your own site using the SDK.

-It is currently not ready for production but will be soon as we work through the rest of the details.
-Lookout for the announcement and 1.0 release.

 ## Getting Started